4. Ask the LTB to review the order

 Important COVID-19 update about the Landlord and Tenant Board

-You must file the Request to Review within 30 days after the date of the eviction .
+You must file the Request to Review form within 30 days after the date of the eviction .

 Filling out the Request to Review form

-There is also a place on the form to ask the Board to “stay”, or freeze, the eviction order so that your landlord cannot enforce it.
+There is also a place on the form to ask the LTB to “stay”, or freeze, the eviction order so that your landlord cannot enforce it.
 Make sure to fill in this part of the form.

 After you file your Request to Review

-The Tenant Duty Counsel Program has a Tip Sheet that will guide you through the whole process of asking for a review.
+The Tenant Duty Counsel Program has a Tip Sheet that will guide you through the process of asking for a review.

 Appealing to court

-It is best to get legal advice before you decide to appeal to court.
+It's best to get legal advice before you decide to appeal to court.
 Once you receive the order, you have a short amount of time to file an appeal so you must act quickly.